gfontenot/talks/map/Map.md

 ^ In the case of Array, we're working with the context of having multiple values.
 So when we use `map` with array, we apply the function to every possible value.

-^ And for Optional, we're working with the concept of a value's presence.
+^ And for Optional, we're working with the context of a value's presence.
 So we apply the function if it's there, and return `.None` if it isn't.

 ^ But there are more contexts that seem like they will fit this pattern.